 - Host Application: the host application written in C/C++/OpenCL which interfaces with the hardware.

-This repository contains all that is needed to develop a hardware-accelerated web application, including the generic framework and sample applications that utilize the framework.
+This repository contains all that is needed to develop a hardware-accelerated web application, including the generic 1st Class Framework and sample applications that utilize it.
 It contains content for web development on a local machine (Ubuntu 16.04 for us) as well as for building FPGA images on the remote F1 machine, so it is to be forked and cloned locally and remotely with different parts edited on each machine.

-It is also perfectly reasonable to develop your own web/cloud application using any technologies and infrastructure you choose, and utilize this repository for the FPGA development.
+It is also perfectly reasonable to develop your own web/cloud application using any technologies and infrastructure you choose and utilize this repository just for the FPGA microservice development.
 The web infrastructure provided in this repository is intentionally basic.
 Notably, for package management it simply utilizes git submodules to minimize technology dependencies, rather than using a package manager like npm.

 Development utilizes multiple machines w/ different cost/capability trade-offs.

 - Local Machine: Any platform of your choice can be utilized for web/cloud application development.
 Presumably this is your local machine.
-This repository may be utilized for simple web clients.
+This repository may be utilized for simple web client applications.

 - Development Instance: An AWS machine (EC2 instance) without an FPGA on which build and simulation can be done.
 This includes "Hardware Emulation" mode, where the application can be tested w/ FPGA behavior running as simulation. (~$0.80/hr)